Facebook killer's mother says he 'snapped'

 Lane said she and Stephens dated for a while, and had discussed getting engaged, but they broke up and she urged him to seek help for gambling issues.

-Green said of Lane: "It's not her fault.
+Maggie Green said of Lane: "It's not her fault.
 It's not my fault."

+Ricardo Green said his brother hated Cleveland and wanted to be taken seriously.

+The killer often gambled in Erie, Pennsylvania, and he slept in his car when he went there.
+Green said on a December 2015 casino trip they took together, Stephens emptied his banking account, waited overnight until more money became available and went back inside, only to lose more cash.